magnum/drupal_starterkit/sites/all/modules/module_builder/README.txt

 What Module Builder can create
 ------------------------------

-- modules, containing:
+Module builder can generate the following for a module:
-  - hook implementations
+- code files, containing hook implementations
-  - test class
-  - api.php file
+- info file (.info.yml on Drupal 8)
 - README file
-- custom themes, containing:
-  - theme template overrides
+- test case classes
+- plugin classes

+Furthermore, complex subcomponents can generate multiple code elements:
+- an admin settings form adds form builder functions and an admin permission
+- router paths add menu/router items
+- permission names add the scaffold for the permission definition (on D7 and, earlier, hook_permission(), on D8 a permissions.yml file)

+Module builder can also build themes and install profiles, though these are currently still experimental.

 How Module Builder can be used
 ------------------------------